sandymra/poi/README.md

 </br>
 Any criteria may be omitted.
 </br>
-Order of criteria is irrelevant.
+Order of criteria in the request is irrelevant.
 </br>
 Criteria location_name, category, city are using LIKE to match specified pattern in a column.